anseki/leader-line/README.md

 attachment = LeaderLine.mouseHoverAnchor(element[, showEffectName][, options])
 ```

-An attachment that is specified instead of an element for the [`start` or `end`](#start-end) option of the leader line, for showing and hiding the leader line with the mouse hovering.
+An attachment that is specified instead of an element for the [`start` or `end`](#start-end) option of the leader line, for showing and hiding the leader line by the mouse hovering.
 This is a convenient way to call [`show`](#show-hide) method when a mouse enters the element, and call [`hide`](#show-hide) method when a mouse leaves the element.
 Also, a small icon and some style are added to the element.
 And also, it includes a polyfill for `mouseenter` and `mouseleave` events.